ardimirzaei/ispw2022-abm-workshop/index.md

 -	Hotelling, Harold.
 (1929).
 "Stability in Competition."
 The Economic Journal 39.153: 41 -57.
 (Stable URL: [https://www.jstor.org/stable/2224214](https://www.jstor.org/stable/2224214).
 -	C. Macal and M. North, "Introductory tutorial: Agent-based modeling and simulation," Proceedings of the Winter Simulation Conference 2014, 2014, pp. 6-20, doi: 10.1109/WSC.2014.7019874. ([https://ieeexplore.ieee.org/document/7019874](https://ieeexplore.ieee.org/document/7019874))

 This workshop will utilize NetLogo to demonstrate the agent-based modelling.
-Attendees do not need to download NetLogo to partake in this class.
+Attendees do not need to download NetLogo to participate in this workshop.
 The models are available to be run on the NetLogo Web: [https://ccl.northwestern.edu/netlogo/](https://ccl.northwestern.edu/netlogo/)
 A user guide to NetLogo: [http://www.intro-to-abm.com/](http://www.intro-to-abm.com/)

 ## References